tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Circlet of Mental Fortitude

+Double this item’s default Mental Defense bonus against attacks from demons and devils.
+In addition, you gain a bonus to saves against effects caused by demons and devils, and to death saves while fighting demons and devils, equal to the doubled default bonus.

+**Quirk:** Suspicious of others’ true natures.

+---

 #### Circlet of Noble Blood

 The blood-red rubies in this golden band glow softly when new or unknown magic is nearby.
 You gain a +2 bonus to detect magical effects, items, and traps; and to disarm magical traps.